 Estimated Annual Heating Costs

 A dual fuel heat pump is typically a forced air, electric air source heat pump coupled with another type of fuel source as the supplemental heat.
 Most of the time that fuel source is natural gas.
 After a ground source heat pump, the cheapest way to heat your home is with a high efficiency electric air source heat pump coupled with natural gas supplemental heat.
-Dual fuel heat pumps qualify for heat pump rebate when PTCS certification has been met.
+Dual fuel heat pumps qualify for heat pump incentive when PTCS certification has been met.

-Call Marketing Department for more details at (541) 536-2126 or (800) 722-7219 or email us at marketing@midstateelectric.coop
+Call the Energy Efficiency Department for more details at (541) 536-2126, option 5, or email us at energyefficiency@mse.coop.